counterfactual/monorepo/packages/node/README.md

 We have [some diagrams](./docs/diagram.md) explaining the Node's architecture and control flow.

+## Node Address and Signing Keys

+The Node is expected to have access to an [extended private key](https://bitcoin.org/en/wallets-guide#hierarchical-deterministic-key-creation) which it uses to derive a "public identifier" used as the address of a Node instance.
+This key is also used to produce private keys at app-specific derivation paths.

+This key is expected to be provided at the "EXTENDED_KEY" key of the Store service that is passed as an argument to the Node.
+If no such value exists for this key, the Node produces an extended key and sets it at this key.

 ## Apps and OutcomeTypes

 Each application that is installed in a channel has an `OutcomeType` that defines when the app reaches a terminal state and is about to be uninstalled how the funds allocated to it will be distributed.